So you want to start lifting weights? Then you’ve come to the right place.

 Your body adapts to the stress and demand that you place on it.
 In terms of resistance training, that means you will continually have to challenge your body and your muscles more and more.

 The most important component of increasing the stress on your muscles is to increase your training weights as you get stronger.
 However, as you get more experienced, it is also likely that you will have to increase your training volume to keep getting the best results.
-An increase in training volume, coupled with the fact that you are going to be user heavier weights in your training (which requires longer rest periods), might make whole-body workouts like in this program overly long and taxing.
+An increase in training volume, coupled with the fact that you are going to be user heavier weights in your training (which requires longer rest periods), might make full-body barbell workouts like in this program overly long and taxing.
 Therefore, it could be beneficial to split your training up over more training days in a week.

 Here are two suggestions for how you could advance your training as you get more experienced:

 - Upper / lower body split.
 Train four times per week, two upper and two lower body workouts.
 That way, you can get a good frequency and volume, while still keeping the length of the workouts down by focusing on compound lifts.
 Our program Zero to Hero is one way to do this.
 Our free upper/lower program is another.